Harphies/my-webiste/src/pages/post_29/index.md

 </br>

-## Implementation Stage2: Creation of EFS Filesystem Storage device with terraform
+## Stage2: Creation of EFS Filesystem Storage device with terraform

 </br>
 A Storage device could be a filesystem or a block-level storage class.
 The two major storage device used on AWS are the EBS volumes for block-level storage and EFS and Fsx for filesystem storage.

-EBS volumes usally comes with EC2 node groups with difult gp2 storage classs.
+EBS volumes usally comes with EC2 node groups with default gp2 storage classs.
 But in this we'll be considering a special case where an elastic filesystem is required for some data intensive workloads that might might need to live beyond the lifecyle of the container pod that created the data for analytics or other business decisions

 Step1: Creating the Filesystem
 ```